How To Buy Dividend Stocks in Australia For Passive Income

 • Whether the company has a history of paying consistent and increasing dividends.

-• Look at the Price-to-Earnings ratio or P/E ratio (share price/ earnings per share) to get an idea of what people are willing to invest for each dollar of earnings.
+• Look at the price-to-earnings ratio or P/E ratio (share price/ earnings per share) to get an idea of what people are willing to invest in each dollar of earnings.
 It helps investors determine whether a dividend stock is fairly valued when used with dividend yield.

 • The dividend yield of a share is calculated by dividing the annual dividend payments of a stock by its price.
 While high-dividend stocks can lead to high investment returns, a high dividend yield is not always good.
 It can be due to a fall in the share price that increases the dividend yield.
 Look for reputed and fundamentally dividend-paying solid companies that offer a good dividend yield.